jimcavoy/ConfLabelReader/exipCMake/README.md

 3. Use cmake to build and install the exip library.

-Only tested when using Visual Studio 2019 to build on Windows and Linux.
+We only tested this procedure when running Visual Studio 2019 on Windows to build EXIP library on both Windows and Linux.